UNIVERSE-HPC/course-material/software_architecture_and_design/object_orientated/inheritance_and_composition_cpp.md

 - Inventory _has many_ items

 You can see how we can build quickly build up complex behaviours.
-Now have a think: would it be simple to build this behavour without classes?
+Now have a think: would it be simple to build this behaviour without classes?
 It would probably be very messy.

 ### Inheritance